 About Alicia Wilson

-Alicia Wilson is the vice president for economic development at the Johns Hopkins University and Johns Hopkins Health System.
+Alicia Wilson is the vice president for economic development and community partnerships at the Johns Hopkins University and Johns Hopkins Health System.
 She leads a core team driving Johns Hopkins’ strategy and initiatives as an anchor institution in and around Baltimore, and elevating and expanding the institutions commitment to the city through investments in economic and neighborhood development, health care, and education.

 Prior to joining Hopkins, she served as the senior vice president of impact investments and senior legal counsel for the Port Covington Development Team, where she was instrumental in securing a $660 million TIF for the $5.5 billion redevelopment.
 Wilson also held a partnership position at the law firm of Gordon Feinblatt for eight years.